Karmar2323/alert-timer/README.md

 # Time Alerter (alert timer)

 ## The purpose of the app
 The app provides a user interface for setting an alert time.
-The alert shows on SteelSeries device illumination or on PC screen or plays a sound.
+The alert shows on the app window.
+Planned alerts include sound or SteelSeries device illumination.

 ## Work in progress
 These features are working on the windowed application: